opengeospatial/CRS-Deformation-Models/README.md

 [Project Team](https://github.com/opengeospatial/CRS-Deformation-Models/wiki/Project-team) page then include a brief biography and a photo.
 This is not required - be aware that everything on the page is visible to the public -  but it is good to have faces for names!

+Also once you have a github id you are encouraged to click the "Watch" button at the top of this page so that you will be notified of postings in the issues log.
+Ideally we can capture most of the discussion in the issue logs where they will be recorded and easily searchable.
+We will create an issue for each major discussion topic.